-Statute of Limitations in a California Dog Bite Claim
+Dog Bite Claims and the Statute of Limitations in California

 While two years might seem like a significant amount of time for filing a lawsuit, time can go by quickly—especially when you begin your case by seeking an insurance settlement.
 Accordingly, you should get in touch with a California dog bite injury attorney as soon as possible.